Chayan199916/exabyte22/README.md

    />
 ```

-4. copy the code snippet of navbar from navbar/navbar.txt and paste in the bottom of pages
+4. copy the code for snippet for navbar and paste in the bottom of pages
    [for example please check about/about.html]

 ```